 Deciding if the egg donor should be anonymous or non-anonymous is a very serious matter.
-This choice will have impact on your lives long after the pregnancy and birth, your whole life to be really honest.
-Either way anonymous or not, both choices carry their own set of consequences that you will need to know about.
+This choice will have impact on your lives long after the pregnancy and birth, even your entire life.
+Both choices carry their own set of consequences that you will need to know about.

 Here are some important things you should remember about: